“Do you want me to go with you?”

 The best woman I know is the woman I married.

-So back to the question posed in the verse at the top of this page: Who can find such a wife?
+So to the question posed in the verse at the bottom of this post: Who can find such a wife?
 God can.
 Who did he let marry her?
 Me.

 I am rich.